Synerty/peek-core-user/peek_core_user/doc-admin/admin-ui/admin-ui.rst

 ----

+:Title: A unique name for this LDAP entry.

+:For Admin: Should Peek attempt LDAP authentication for logins via the Peek Admin UI.

+:For Office: Should Peek attempt LDAP authentication for logins via the Peek Office UI.

-:LDAP Enabled: Should Peek attempt LDAP authentication at all.
+:For Field: Should Peek attempt LDAP authentication for logins via the Peek Field UI.
-    If LDAP authentication is disabled, Peek will authenticate against the internal password table.

-:LDAP Domain Name: The domain name of the LDAP installation,
+:Domain Name: The domain name of the LDAP installation,
     for example :code:`domain.example.org` where domain.example.org is the name of your active directory domain.

-:LDAP URI: The connection string to the LDAP server, example values are:
+:URI: The connection string to the LDAP server, example values are:

     *  :code:`ldap://server1.example.org`